davmac314/elf2efi/README.md

 This is version 1.0, from commit 2690f730961e335875cac5fd9cf870a94eaef11a of the iPXE repository.

+The source file for elf2efi is credited to Michael Brown (mbrown@fensystems.co.uk).
+This package was created by Davin McCall (davmac@davmac.org).

 == Build and run

 This repo is in a pretty rough-and-ready state.
 To build just run "make".